Three Chiefs Culture Center (formerly The People's Center) | St. Ignatius, Montana

 The exotic art of beading adorns the historic attire displayed, fashions that could easily be imagined amid the glamour of style walking the streets of today’s world.
 The museum’s educational outreach programs seem to be doing just that – bridging past and present.
 From pow-wow to beading classes, camas bakes to art shows, the People’s Center is successfully integrating the art and ritual found in Salishian culture.

 Visitors may find that the occupation of tribal lands by European settlers, as well as the subjugation to politics leading to the Hellgate Treaty that established the reservation in1855, are similar to stories often repeated in other cultures.
-From the clearances of Scottish lands, to the persecution of Jews, to the domination of Tibetans, The People’s Center offers distinct wisdom to the children of all cultures.
+From the clearances of Scottish lands, to the persecution of Jews, to the domination of Tibetans, The Three Chiefs Culture Center offers distinct wisdom to the children of all cultures.

 “Encounter the past.
 Ensure the future.”